Jackrekirby/AcCoRD2/README.md

 # AcCoRD 2.0
 AcCoRD (Actor-based Communication via Reaction-Diffusion) is a simulation tool for molecular communication.
 AcCoRD 2.0 is a completely redesigned version of the original simulator (built in C) using C++ and an object-orientated design.
 This version is still at pre-release stage, with not all of the original features re-implemented in the new version.
 Compiled for Windows only.
 Built using MSVS.

+Find example configuration files and results inside the simulations folder.
+Find videos demonstrating the simulations here: https://youtube.com/playlist?list=PL55Vx_QaVKZS6qdoi66Zng4fkF8YPCw3p

 ## Simulator Components
 * AcCoRD simulates at the microscopic and mesoscopic scale